padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-During writing this chapter I experiment with the `content_type` option.
-If you set the `content_type` to plain you will get the attachment based as binary code directly into your mail.
-Please put the `content_type :plain` into the `registration` mailer.
 If the mail will be send you can see something like this in your logs:

 ```text